IWIN11/MITT-PRACTICUM/README.md

 # MITT-PRACTICUM
 My individual submission for the practicum.

+## Team Context and Personal Contribution

+This switch inventory task was completed as part of a team-based practicum assignment.
+Each group member was responsible for completing the full device recording process on a subset of Cisco switches.

+In addition to my assigned group work, I also collaborated with a student from another group to prepare the shared workstation used for accessing the switches.
+This included hardware verification, BIOS configuration, Windows installation, and tool setup (Rufus and PuTTY).

+The documentation below reflects my personal execution of:
+- Physical workstation setup (in collaboration)
+- Efficient switch boot-up planning (6 at a time)
+- Data collection from 30 switches (CLI access and `show version`)
+- Manual double-check after each batch
+- Final secure return of all switches to designated storage

+While the overall project was distributed among team members, this version captures the portion I directly completed and managed.
+---

 ## Inventory Audit of 30 Cisco Switches in a Real-World School IT Environment

 As part of my practicum training in a live school IT infrastructure environment, I was assigned the task of auditing and recording essential information from 30 Cisco switches.
 The objective was to collect and document each device's model number, serial number, number of ports, IOS version, and software image—critical details for asset management and lifecycle planning.